 3. Compliance & Data protection regulations.
 Stay on the right side of the law

 If your business handles sensitive client data, compliance with GDPR, HIPAA, or other industry regulations is crucial.
-Secure email providers should offer built-in compliance features like data loss prevention (DLP), email retention policies, and secure email archiving to help you stay compliant with legal and industry requirements.
+The right email provider makes compliance easier.
+Look for data loss prevention, retention policies, and secure archiving built in.

 4. Application passwords.
 Secure logins for your devices